 Here are the most common challenges faced by businesses:

 - Unrecorded changes: Changes in inventory due to loss, damage, or theft often go unrecorded.
 This disrupts planning and makes inventory appear inaccurate.
-These discrepancies hinder order fulfillment.
+These stock discrepancies hinder order fulfillment.

 - Manual processes: Manual tracking with spreadsheets is prone to errors.
 This process slows down data updates and is inefficient.
 Real-time visibility becomes difficult to achieve.